-The single most common reason professional services experts don't write a book isn't time, and it isn't money.
-It's a deeply held belief that they aren't writers, and that writing a book requires being one.
+The most common reason professional services experts don't write a book isn't time, and it isn't money.
+It's a belief that they aren't writers, and that writing a book means being one.

-This belief is understandable.
-Most people's experience with writing comes from school: blank pages, deadlines, red-penned revisions, the grinding effort of assembling thoughts into coherent sentences.
-For professionals who spend their days in conversation (advising clients, leading meetings, arguing cases), the blank page feels like a foreign country.
+This belief makes sense.
+Most people's experience with writing comes from school: blank pages, deadlines, red-penned revisions, the hard work of turning thoughts into clean sentences.
+Many professionals spend their days in conversation.
+They advise clients, lead meetings, and argue cases.
+For them, the blank page feels like a foreign country.

 Here's what most people don't know: the best business books are rarely written.
 They're extracted.